Deadline: April 3, 2023

-Applicants will complete every section of the application format in single-spaced, Times New Roman, 12 point type, with ¾ inch margins, following the instructions provided.
+Applicants will complete every section of the application format in single-spaced, Times New Roman, 12-point type, with ¾ inch margins, following the instructions provided.
 Do not include attachments unless requested.
 Use narrative style with headings.
 Avoid jargon and explain acronyms; evaluators may not be familiar with your specialization.

 - Researcher/Research Team

-- Research Project (word limits in parentheses)
+- Research Project (word limits in parentheses, not including spaces)